 1. Valentine's Day

-This one's an easy win.
-Open up in the evening and take advance bookings to create a cosy, romantic setting.
-Dim the lights, add candles, play soft music, and offer a simple but special "Dinner for Two" menu.
+Open in the evening and take advance bookings.
+Dim the lights, add candles, put on some decent music, and offer a simple "Dinner for Two" menu.
+It doesn't need to be complicated.
+It just needs to feel special.

 2. Mother's Day Afternoon Meal